 To find good quality information, you'll need to know:

 - how to judge the quality of the information you find

-Read through these pages and watch our video for some top tips and guidance on key areas, including reading lists, essay questions and bibliographies.
+Read through these pages for some top tips and guidance on key areas, including reading lists, essay questions and bibliographies.

 Researching your assignment

 The following tools may be useful when undertaking your own research:

 - Watch the How to research your assignment video